The Charles Wallace Pakistan Trust

 Who are they and how do they qualify?

 The Charles Wallace Visiting Artists Programme enables arts practitioners from Pakistan to spend time in the UK on arts residencies or for training and familiarization purposes.
-Currently, these are mainly drawn from the visual arts, but other art forms also qualify for support.
-The duration of stay in the UK can vary from 3 weeks to 3 months, and an all-inclusive monthly stipend of £1,250 will be paid by the Trust, also a return economy air fare.
+Currently, these are mainly drawn from the visual arts, but other art forms, including the creative industries, can also qualify for support’.
+The duration of stay in the UK can vary from 3 weeks to 3 months, and an all-inclusive monthly stipend of £1,450 will be paid by the Trust, also a contribution towards a return economy air fare and UK visa costs.
 There is no provision for course or bench fees.
-Most UK arts institutions find it difficult to provide facilities for visiting artists so this is inevitably a small programme.
+Most UK arts institutions find it difficult to provide facilities for Visiting Artists so this is inevitably a small programme.

 Current UK institutions offering facilities to CWPT